Professor Jon French

 - M Schembri (current) Coastal geomorphological change in Malta

-- C Barrett-Mould (submitted) Coastal and estuarine habitat dynamics (NERC)
+- C Barrett-Mould (PhD 2013) Coastal and estuarine habitat dynamics (NERC)

 - L Morales-Marin (PhD 2013) Numerical modelling of lake hydrodynamics and sedimentation